 SAP is reviewed at the end of each semester.
 Students who fail to maintain SAP will be placed on financial aid warning for the next semester enrolled.
 Students on warning may receive financial aid; however, they must bring performance up to an acceptable SAP level in the next term enrolled or they will be suspended from further financial aid eligibility at the University.

 Financial Aid suspension may be appealed in writing.
-The appeals should be addressed to the Student Services Department and will be reviewed by the Vice President of Enrollment Management.
-Generally, appeals will be granted for extraordinary circumstances beyond the student’s ability to control, such as illness or death of an immediate family member or personal injury or illness.
+The appeals should be addressed to the Financial Aid Department and will be reviewed by the Suspension Appeal Committee.
+Appeals must be received by the requested date of the suspension letter to be considered for the next semester.
+Appeals after that date will be considered on a case by case basis.
+Generally, appeals will be granted for extraordinary circumstances beyond the student's ability to control, such as illness or death of an immediate family member or personal injury or illness.
 As a minimum, the appeal must include the following:

 - A detailed statement, plus documentation as appropriate, explaining the circumstances that have led to failure to meet the established SAP standards.

 - A statement as to how the student will again conform to SAP standards.

 Students who successfully appeal a Financial Aid suspension are placed on Financial Aid probation for one term if it is realistic to assume the student could return to good standing in that timeframe.
 At the end of the probation term, students must be meeting SAP or they will be suspended from receiving Financial Aid.
 Students who successfully appeal suspension but are not realistically able to return to good standing in one term are placed on a specific academic plan which is monitored each term and that will allow them to return to good standing prior to completion of their program.

 If it is apparent that a student will not be able to meet the qualitative requirements prior to reaching the maximum hours allowed for the degree enrolled, the student will immediately be placed on Financial Aid Suspension, and no further federal aid will be authorized.